konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

   </figure>

 In general, it looks like **the answer is "yes, but"**.
-Over the last days, the extraction-checking stopped finding new mismatches between the behavior of a running ZooKeeper replica and the extracted formal specification and harness.
+Over the last days, the extraction-checking loop stopped finding new mismatches between the behavior of a running ZooKeeper replica and the extracted formal specification and harness.
 So I do not have new logs to feed into Codex and Claude Code, and it is good time to reflect on this.

 Look carefully at Figure 1.
 Even though my AI agents had a lot of freedom in coming up with their plans and implementing them, **I did not let the agents run